wondering-packet/learning-vault/Git/Notes/N007 - CI CD Quality Gates.md

 - **Linting** – detect syntax errors, unused variables, and style violations.
 - **Automated tests** – verify functionality.
 - **Coverage thresholds** – ensure enough of your code is tested.

+You can implement quality gates using Hooks (e.g. pre-commit hook - this run on local machine) & CI workflow (Github Actions - this runs on remote server).

 ---